Table of Contents

 To create a job through the quick create menu, open it by clicking on the + in the bottom right.
 Then tap Job.
-On the new job form, select a client, and continue setting up your one-off job.
+On the new job form, select a client, and continue setting up your job.

 On the client's profile, click on the Jobs tab.
 Then click New Job.